m-lab/mlab-vis-pipeline/README.md

 by kubernetes.
 It is required to be able to deploy pods.
 Anytime you

 **Deploy to cluster**

+First, ensure you've indicated which cluster you're deploying to by calling:

+`kubectl config use-context data-processing-cluster`

 To deploy (and start) your pipelines on the cluster you can call: